sosaysthecaptain/jsondb/README.md

 })
 ```
 `createObject` parameters:
-- id: string, jsondb ID of object to create
+- `id`: string, jsondb ID of object to create
 - `data`: initial object to store in the database
 - `allowOverwrite`, 'objectPermission', `creator`, `members` as in `DBObject.create`

 `destroyObject` parameters:
-- `id`: jsondb id
+- `id`
 - `confirm`: as in `DBObject.destroy`
-- `permissionOverride`: boolean, set true to override the DBObject's own write permission check, to which this operation is otherwise subject
+- `permissionOverride`: boolean, set `true` to override the DBObject's own write permission check, to which this operation is otherwise subject

 ### getObject can get data directly from objects without first instantiating them